endatabas/endb-book/src/sql/assertions.md

 Creates a checked, deferred assertion which executes on commit for inserts and updates.
+Although `CREATE ASSERTION` (normally) needs to refer to the table it is asserting on, that table need not exist for the assertion to be created.

 ```sql
 CREATE ASSERTION string_email CHECK (NOT EXISTS (SELECT * FROM users WHERE TYPEOF(email) != 'text'));